If you don’t love chocolate, then you’re definitely in the minority.

 For more on the health benefits of dark chocolate, see this article.

-Is Low Carb Chocolate and Dark Chocolate the Same?
+Is Low Sugar Chocolate and Dark Chocolate the Same?

 Just a quick note; there is a difference between low carb chocolate and dark chocolate.
 While there are many dark chocolate brands, not all of them produce the same quality.